-Check that the power cord is plugged in to an operating outlet.
+Check first to make sure that the power cord is plugged in to an operating outlet.
 If the refrigerator is plugged in, check the fuse or breaker for the outlet to make sure that the fridge is getting power.

 Water Dispensing Problems

-Check that the water supply line is connected to the water in your house and that the water filter is not plugged if your water dispenser will not work.
+If you find your GE Arctica refrigerator water dispenser not working, first check to make sure that the water supply line is connected to the water in your house and that the GE Arctica water filter is not clogged.

 - Press the water dispenser arm for two minutes to dispel any air in the system.
 Stop pressing the arm when water begins coming out.

 - Press and hold the "Lock Control" pad for three seconds to unlock the water dispenser.
 This will allow water to be dispensed again.

 - Dispense all of the water in the water system if the water tastes bad or is warm.
 This can happen if the water dispenser is not used often.

 Based in Laramie, Wyo., Joanna Swanson has been writing in her professional life since 2004.
 She currently writes for various websites and enjoys reading a wide variety of books.
 Swanson holds a bachelor's degree in business administration from the University of Wyoming.